truflation/tsn-sdk/README.md

 ## Staging Network

 We have a staging network accessible at https://staging.tsn.truflation.com.
-You can interact with it to test and experiment with the TSN SDK.
-Please use it responsibly, as TSN is currently in an experimental phase.
+You can interact with it to test and experiment with the TN SDK.
+Please use it responsibly, as TN is currently in an experimental phase.
 Any contributions and feedback are welcome.

 ## Types of Streams

 - **Primitive Streams**: Direct data sources from providers.
 Examples include indexes from known sources, aggregation output such as sentiment analysis, and off-chain/on-chain data.
 - **Composed Streams**: Aggregate and process data from multiple streams.
-- **System Streams**: Contract-managed streams audited and accepted by TSN governance to ensure quality.
+- **System Streams**: Contract-managed streams audited and accepted by TN governance to ensure quality.

-See [type of streams](./docs/type-of-streams.md) and [default TSN contracts](./docs/contracts.md) guides for more information.
+See [type of streams](./docs/type-of-streams.md) and [default TN contracts](./docs/contracts.md) guides for more information.

 ## Roles and Responsibilities